Glossary -> Small Business -> Small business deduction

 The Video Tax News team has prepared a video outlining how the proposed changes to the small business deduction are much more complicated and affect many more businesses than anyone anticipated.
 If you are the owner of a small business which takes advantage of the small business deduction, it's important for you to learn more.
 See also the Canadian Tax Foundation Joint Committee June 2017 submission on the Small Business Deduction Rules (pdf).

 Eligibility for the small business deduction also depends on the amount of the corporation's taxable capital employed in Canada.
-For more information see the information on the small business deduction in the Canada Revenue Agency T2 Corporation Income Tax Guide (link below).
+When the taxable capital employed in Canada exceeds $10 million, the business limit of $500,000 is reduced, and is eliminated when taxable capital reaches $15 million.

 - Corporate tax rates - federal and provincial, general and small business